-- (c) "limited infilling" shall mean: - i.
-Limited infilling within the identified settlement boundaries, as designated on the Policies Map, of the following villages.
-Limited infilling may also be appropriate outside the identified settlement boundaries where it can be demonstrated that the site should be considered to be within the village. - Albury, Compton, East Clandon, East Horsley (south), Gomshall, Holmbury St Mary, Peaslake, Pirbright, Puttenham, Ripley, Shere, West Clandon, and Worplesdon. - ii.
-Limited infilling may also be appropriate outside the inset settlement boundaries, as designated on the Policies Map, of the following villages where it can be demonstrated that the site should be considered to be within the village. - Ash Green, Chilworth, East Horsley, Effingham, Fairlands, Flexford, Jacobs Well, Normandy, Peasmarsh, Ripley, Send, Send Marsh/ Burnt Common, Shalford, West Horsley and Wood Street Village. - iii.
-Limited infilling may also be appropriate either outside the inset or identified settlement boundaries, orand in the following villages, where it can be demonstrated that the site should be is as a matter of fact considered to be within the village: - Artington, Eashing, Farley Green, Fox Corner, Hurtmore, Ockham, Seale, Shackleford, The Sands, Wanborough and Wisley.
+Replacement buildings (4) The replacement of a building, provided the new building: (a) would be in the same use, and (b) is not materially larger than the one it replaces, and (c) is sited on or close to the position of the existing building. (b) A new building will only constitute a "replacement" if it is sited on or in a position that substantially overlaps that of the original building, unless it can be clearly demonstrated that an alternative position would not increase the overall impact on the openness of the Green Belt.
+Limited infilling (c) "limited infilling" shall mean: Limited infilling within the identified settlement boundaries, as designated on the Policies Map, of the following villages.
+Limited infilling may also be appropriate outside the identified settlement boundaries where it can be demonstrated that the site should be considered to be within the village.
+Albury, Compton, East Clandon, East Horsley (south) , Gomshall, Holmbury St Mary, Peaslake, Pirbright, Puttenham, Ripley, Shere, West Clandon, and Worplesdon. ii.
+Limited infilling may also be appropriate outside the inset settlement boundaries, as designated on the Policies Map, of the following villages where it can be demonstrated that the site should be considered to be within the village.
+Ash Green, Chilworth, East Horsley, Effingham, Fairlands, Flexford, Jacobs Well, Normandy, Peasmarsh, Ripley, Send, Send Marsh/ Burnt Common, Shalford, West Horsley and Wood Street Village. iii.
+Limited infilling may also be appropriate either outside the inset or identified settlement boundaries, or and in the following villages, where it can be demonstrated that the site should be is as a matter of fact considered to be within the village: Artington, Eashing, Farley Green, Fox Corner, Hurtmore, Ockham, Seale, Shackleford, The Sands, Wanborough and Wisley.

-(3a) nent are also considered not inappropost conflict with the purposes of including ММ9 Reasoned Justification para 4.3.21 4.3.21 if constructed after 1 July 1948, he original building is defined as the base as it was built originally.
-For the avoible building is considered to be the first ММ9 Reasoned Justification para 4.3.23 4.3.23 ected to be sited on or close to the po at an alternative position would reduce sition of the original building, unless it the overall impact on the openness MM9 Reasoned Justification para 4.3.25 4.3.25 villages that are of a scale and a Proposals within these areas ar appropriate.
+(3a) nent are also considered not inappror not conflict with the purposes of includ priate in the Green Belt provided they ling land within it, and these are listed MM9 Reasoned Justification para 4.3.21 4 .3.2 1 if constructed after 1 July 1948, as it was built originally.
+For the avo ouilding as it existed on 1 July 1948 or, idance of doubt, if no building existed building as it was originally built after MM9 Reasoned Justification para 4.3.23 4 .3.23 e the overall impact on the openness it MM9 Reasoned Justification para 4.3.25 4.3.25 villages that are of a scale and a Proposals within these areas ar appropriate.
 However, the built some instances, proposals here assessed on a case-by-case ba also be appropriate.
-Those villawould also need to be assessed account of when assessing when nty, settlement boundaries have never form that enable a boundary to be est re considered to be in the village and I form of many of the villages extends a may also be considered to be in the asis and, if considered to be in the villages for which no boundary has been d on a case-by-case basis.
-There are either a site is located within the village proposed development's relationship ablished with a degree of certainty. limited infilling here would be wider than the boundary and, in village.
-These will need to be age, then limited infilling here would identified are listed in the policy and a number of considerations to take MM9 Monitoring Indica tor Target Data source indicators involvi decisio grantir ntage of appeals allowed ng Number of planning ons, including appeals, ng permission for inappropriate opment in the Green Belt Reduction in the percentage of appeals allowed N/A Planning permissions and appeals
+Those villa would also need to be assessed account of when assessing whe nty, settlement boundaries have neve form that enable a boundary to be est re considered to be in the village and form of many of the villages extends e may also be considered to be in the asis and, if considered to be in the villa ages for which no boundary has been d on a case-by-case basis.
+There are ether a site is located within the village e proposed development's relationship tablished with a degree of certainty. limited infilling here would be wider than the boundary and, in village.
+These will need to be age, then limited infilling here would i identified are listed in the policy and a number of considerations to take MM9 Monitoring Indica Target Data source indicators involvi decisio grantir ntage of appeals allowed ng Number of planning ons, including appeals, ng permission for inappropriate opment in the Green Belt Reduction in the percentage of appeals allowed N/A Planning permissions and appeals